HONR 1330, Honors Creative Arts (BCA)

 Dr. Lawrence Cannon, Time and Location TBA

 This course gives students the opportunity to work together to build an understanding of calculus.
 Students will work in teams to present the textbook material over two class periods.
 On the first day, teams will introduce new concepts, deciding which examples and exercises might best prepare the rest of the class to complete the required homework.
-On the second day, the team answers questions from their classmates and works through any problems with the homework.
+On the second day, the teams answer questions from their classmates and work through any problems with the homework.
 After each team has taken a two-day presentation turn, we will create new team assignments, giving everyone a chance to work with everyone else.
 This format allows students to think independently and critically about mathematical concepts, using their own interests to create real-world applications for calculus.
 Honors calculus students don’t just do textbook assignments; they bring them to life.

-ECN 2010(H) Introduction to Microeconomics
+ECN 1500(H) Introduction to Microeconomics (BAI)

-Section 001, CRN 13941, 3 credits
+Section 005, CRN 41626, 3 credits